fransimo/fransimo_info/content/docs/art/new_media_art/I_dreamed_about_a_human_being/_index.md

 ---
 id: 1100
 title: 'I dreamed about a human being'
+description: >
-description: "Presents I dreamed about a human being, an artistic investigation where deep learning trained on millions of images generates human faces and invites reflection on AI creativity and identity."
+  Presents I dreamed about a human being, an artistic investigation that tries to address questions about identity, privacy, the increasing computational power and the spread of incredible powerful algorithms available for free use
 date: '2012-09-13'
 author: "Fran Simó"
 aliases: